zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     tar zcf $BCKROOT.tgz `basename $BCKROOT`
     ```

     **Note:** This is not intended to be a comprehensive backup of the entire operating system configuration.
-It covers the essential components pertinent to Lustre\* servers managed by Intel® Manager for Lustre\* that are difficult to re-create if deleted.
+It covers the essential components pertinent to Lustre\* servers managed by Integrated Manager for Lustre\* that are difficult to re-create if deleted.

     **_Do not skip the backup.
 Subsequent process steps rely on the content of the backup to restore the Lustre\* services to operation._**